Health System: Correctional Health Services (6300P)

 Average Cost per Inmate Booked per Day for Medical and Health Services

-At 2017-18 mid-year, the average cost per inmate is below the fiscal year 2017-18 target due to savings from vacant staff positions and services and supplies as well as fixed asset purchases not expended at this time.
-Additionally, in April 2017, the Medi-Cal Claiming Inmate Program (MCIP) became effective allowing eligible inmates receiving inpatient care Medi-Cal coverage for which the State has not yet billed CHS for the non-federal share of reimbursement yet.
+The FY 2017-18 target was met due to vacant staff position savings as well as services and supplies and fixed asset purchases not expended at this time.
+Although the severity of inmate health issues has increased and more inmates are being sent for outside hospital services, the costs of these services have been reduced by the Medi-Cal Claiming Inmate Program (MCIP) that become effective in April 2017.
+MCIP provides eligible inmates receiving inpatient care with Medi-Cal coverage for which the State has not fully billed CHS for non-federal share reimbursement yet.

 Percent of Offenders Receiving Timely Histories and Physicals

 The Youth Services Center (YSC) census and CHS medical staff have been stable facilitating compliance with Institute of Medical Quality (IMQ) requirements to complete 100 percent of timely histories and physicals within 96 hours of intake for juveniles.
 For adults, a couple of history and physicals were delayed due to staff vacancies.
 The Nursing Manager will review onboarding procedures to ensure training is sufficient, and the continuous quality improvement staff will perform oversight to ensure procedures are being followed and met.

 - Continue pilot program behavioral health pods for women at Maple Street Correctional Center and for men at Maguire Correctional Center designating housing units for the

 seriously mentally ill where evidence-based psycho-social treatments and